isomerpages/moe-tkps/_tkp/Announcements/Announcements.md

 We would like to thank parents who had made time to attend the parents’ engagement sessions held virtually on  22 January, Saturday.

-Please click on the link [https://tanjongkatongpri.moe.edu.sg/useful-information/parents/useful-links-for-parents](https://tanjongkatongpri.moe.edu.sg/useful-information/parents/useful-links-for-parents)  for the shared slides..
+Please click on the link [Useful link for Parents](/useful-information/parents/useful-links-for-parents)  for the shared slides..

 We hope the briefing has enabled better home-school link and stronger partnership between parents and the school for the holistic development of our students.